DiffYi/agileWebStudy/README.md

-"The 2nd Lesson for AgileWeb by 伍懿"
+"The 2nd Lesson for AgileWeb by wuyi"